 The fundamental concern that is commonly raised around new medical advances and scientific technologies like CRISPR is this: Should scientists play God?
 In fact, a recent Time/CNN poll found that a substantial majority (58%) of Americans believed that altering human genes is “against the will of God.”
 But this is the wrong question to ask.
 There is nothing inherently immoral with CRISPR.
 It is a tool and as such is morally neutral, like all tools.
 A gun can be used to kill or it can be used to defend.
 A chainsaw can be used to build or used to destroy.
 Likewise, CRISPR can be used to treat disease or to create designer babies.
 It is all in the intent.
 So the question is not about playing God, but playing a wise and benevolent God.
 There is nothing wrong with using our scientific knowledge and technical know how to alleviate human suffering, so long we do so prudently and thoughtfully.

-[This blog entry was originally presented as an oral commentary on Northeast Public Radio on May 14, 2013.
-It is also available on the WAMC website.]
+[This blog entry was originally presented as an oral commentary on Northeast Public Radio on August 10, 2017, and is available on the WAMC website.]